 - Creates a concentrated product that requires fewer containers and less storage space than the original products.

-Then there are the people who are all about the power of fruits and vegetables.
+Then there are the people who are fans of the power of fruits and vegetables.
 They understand that drying foods creates foods that retain more nutrients than traditional methods of preservation, and the process of drying foods can serve to improve food’s flavor.

 Why Solar Dehydration?